vikingeducation/prep_basics/test-yourself-answers.md

 #### Pseudo-Code

 Basically shorthand for what you are planning to code.
 It's like sketching for programmers.
+It can include sentences, fragments of different coding languages, and sometimes arrows and funny symbols to get the point across.

 #### C